Chlorophyll fluorescence: Calculated parameters

-Whilst $\,\Phi_{PSII}$ gives an estimation of the efficiency, $\,qP$ and $\tfrac{F_v}{F_m}$ tell us which processes which have altered the efficiency.
+Whilst $\,\Phi_{PSII}$ gives an estimation of the efficiency, $\,qP$ and $\tfrac{F_v}{F_m}$ tell us which processes have altered the efficiency.
 Closure of reaction centers as a result of a high intensity light will alter the value of $\,qP$.
 Changes in the efficiency of non-photochemical quenching will alter the ratio $\tfrac{F_v}{F_m}$.

 Applications of the Theory

 PSII yield as a measure of photosynthesis

 Chlorophyll fluorescence appears to be a measure of photosynthesis, but this is an over-simplification.
 Fluorescence can measure the efficiency of PSII photochemistry, which can be used to estimate the rate of linear electron transport by multiplying by the light intensity.
 However, researchers generally mean carbon fixation when they refer to photosynthesis.
 Electron transport and CO_{2} fixation can correlate well, but may not correlate in the field due to processes such as photorespiration, nitrogen metabolism and the Mehler reaction.

 Relating electron transport to carbon fixation

 A powerful research technique is to simultaneously measure chlorophyll fluorescence and gas exchange to obtain a full picture of the response of plants to their environment.
 One technique is to simultaneously measure CO_{2} fixation and PSII photochemistry at different light intensities, in non-photorespiratory conditions.
 A plot of CO_{2} fixation and PSII photochemistry indicates the electron requirement per molecule CO_{2} fixed.
 From this estimation, the extent of photorespiration may be estimated.
 This has been used to explore the significance of photorespiration as a photoprotective mechanism during drought.

 Fluorescence analysis can also be applied to understanding the effects of low and high temperatures.